-Since 2001, IOCC has responded to humanitarian and development needs in Lebanon across multiple sectors, including nutrition, education, WASH, and cash vouchers.
-The agency has also prioritized strengthening Lebanese communities and NGO partners and, in more recent years, assisting both refugees fleeing conflict in Syria and Lebanese families in need.
+Since 2001, IOCC has responded to humanitarian and development needs in Lebanon across multiple sectors, including nutrition, health, education, water, sanitation and hygiene (WASH), and cash vouchers.
+The agency has also prioritized strengthening Lebanese communities and non-governmental organization (NGO) partners and, in more recent years, assisting both refugees fleeing conflict in Syria and Lebanese families in need or affected by the hostilities.